johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

        9. Check brushes if applicable that they are seated properly and that they are not worn out.

-       10. If breakers and overloads are tripping, if fuses are blowing:
+       10. If overloads are tripping, if fuses are blowing:
             > Reset or replace protector and try again.
-            > If fuse does not blow right away, then observe the motor and the load.
+            > If protection does not trip right away, then observe the motor and the load.
             > See if anything is jammed or binding.

-        11. If protector keeps tripping which prevents observation of motor function then be sure the breaker in question corresponds with the malfunctioning motor.
-In other words, it is possible that the breaker you are resetting is tripping on a completely different circuit when the machine is started and has nothing to do with the motor you are working on.
-So check continuity from breaker to motor if there is doubt or use a wire tracer.
-Remember Ray’s trick of joining the ends of two wires with a wire nut so that checking continuity can be accomplished right at the panel or at the motor.
-Turn off all power to avoid false continuity readings caused by phantom voltage.
+            > Be sure the protector in question corresponds with the malfunctioning motor:
+            > In other words, it is possible that the breaker you are resetting is tripping on a completely different circuit and has nothing to do with the motor you are working on.
+            > So check continuity from breaker to motor if there is doubt.
+            > Here is how: Join the ends of two power wires at the motor with a wire nut or jumper so that checking continuity can be accomplished right at the panel.
+            > Or use a wire tracer.
+            > Turn off all power when making this test for safety and to avoid false continuity readings caused by phantom voltage.

-        3. Check that the overload is functioning.
+            > Check that the overload is functioning:

-            1. Disconnect the motor from the overload.
-If the protection still trips or blows then replace the protector.
+            > Disconnect the motor from the overload.
+            > If the protection still trips then replace the protector.

-        4. If the overload does not trip when unloaded (disconnected from the motor):
+            > If the overload does not trip when unloaded (when disconnected from the motor):

-            1. Check for single phasing: Is the overload getting voltage on all three legs?
-Check L1, L2, and L3 at the overload.
-Check voltage between all three legs – voltages should be equal (all within 2% of the average).
+            > Check for single phasing: Is the overload getting voltage on all three legs?
+            > Check L1, L2, and L3 at the overload.
+            > Check voltage between all three legs – voltages should be equal (all within 2% of the average).
-                If one of the legs is not getting voltage then there is a blown fuse up stream.
+            > If one of the legs is not getting voltage then there is a blown fuse up stream.

+# Document is complete to this point.
+More work tomorrow

             2. If all is good at the overload then the problem is downstream towards the motor.